RuedigerMoeller/fast-serialization/README.md

   * specialized on java-to-java, no inter language operability.
   * no support for versioning.
 Reader and writer need to have identical versions of the classes serialized.
   * reads/writes to a temporary buffer in memory to speed up things.
 This might impose a problem when reading/writing huge objects > 100MB
   * emulating JDK built in `Externalizable` is somewhat tricky.
 FST needs to speculate on the maximum size of a single externalizable instance.
 Default setting is 8kb.
-In case you use `Externalizable` and write large binary data from one single `Externalizable` instance without return control to the serializer, you have to increase both `externalReadAhead` and `externalWriteAhead` at the `FSTObjectOutput` and `FSTObjectInput` class just replace `Externalizable` by `Serializable`.
+In case you use `Externalizable` and write large binary data from one single `Externalizable` instance without return control to the serializer, you have to increase both `externalReadAhead` and `externalWriteAhead` at the `FSTObjectOutput` and `FSTObjectInput` class.
+You might also consider to just replace `Externalizable` by `Serializable`.
 In fact FST frequently does `Serializable` faster than built in JDK `Externalizable` implementations.

 #### Benchmark